From the starting days of my job, I have learned one thing hard way:

-Sometimes using complex and large formulas make your workbook heavy in size, so it’s better to convert them into absolute values before sharing with others.
+Sometimes using complex and large formulas make your workbook heavy in size, so it’s better to convert them into absolute values before sharing them with others.

 And all the methods which we have discussed above can help you in different situations.
 If you ask me, my favorite one is the keyboard shortcut but I also like to use power query sometimes.

 What’s your favorite one?
 Do you have any other method which you use while converting formulas into values?

 Please share with me in the comment section, I’d love to hear from you and don’t forget to share this tip with your friends, I’m sure they will appreciate it.